machinereading/OKBQA_7_Task2/README.md

 ```

 # Evaluation
 We also use same evaluate method of [convai2](http://convai.io/) that focus on the standard dialogue task of predicting the next utterance given the dialogue history.
-We evaluate the task using three metrics:
+We evaluate the task using three metrics: 1) perplexity 2) F1 score 3) hits@k